Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: PESO-LoRA: Practical Algorithms from the Framework

 One practical advantage of full gradient restart is that it acts as a {\bf ``plug-and-play''} mechanism for existing PEFT methods.
 It can be applied with a moderate frequency $K$ to reduce the cost of SVD while still guiding subspace exploration effectively.
-Recent work, such as GaLore \cite{zhao2024galore} and LoRA-One \cite{zhang2025one}, has demonstrated the empirical benefits of leveraging the full gradient.
-In particular, the recent variants LoRA-GA \cite{wang2024loraga} and LoRA-One \cite{zhang2025one} can be interpreted as special cases of LoRA with full gradient restart applied {\it only at initialization}.
-To achieve convergence in the full-parameter space, we propose {\tt PESO-LoRA-R} (Algorithm~\ref{alg:lora_restart}), which embeds LoRA with a repeated restart mechanism every $K$ iterations. {A detailed version of the pseudocode can be found in Appendix~\ref{app:algo_details}.}
+Recent work, such as \citep{zhang2025one,zhao2024galore}, has demonstrated the empirical benefits of leveraging the full gradient.
+In particular, the recent variants LoRA-GA \citep{wang2024loraga} and LoRA-One \citep{zhang2025one} can be interpreted as special cases of LoRA with full gradient restart applied {\it only at initialization}.
+To achieve the full-parameter convergence, we propose {\tt PESO-LoRA-R} (Algorithm~\ref{alg:lora_restart}), which embeds LoRA with a restart mechanism every $K$ iterations.
+Here, {\tt SVD}$(-G_k)$ returns the top-$r$ SVD of $-G_k$. {A detailed version of the pseudocode can be found in Appendix~\ref{app:algo_details}.}

-To implement Algorithm~\ref{alg:lora_restart}, directly assigning $(A_{k-1},B_{k-1})\gets 1/{\sqrt{\gamma}} (U_k\sqrt{\Lambda_k},\sqrt{\Lambda_k}V_k)$ can cause instability due to mismatches in optimization states. {A similar instability issue has also been reported for GaLore \cite{chen2024fira}.
+To implement Algorithm~\ref{alg:lora_restart}, directly assigning $(A_{k-1},B_{k-1})\gets 1/{\sqrt{\gamma}} (U_k\sqrt{\Lambda_k},\sqrt{\Lambda_k}V_k)$ can cause instability due to mismatches in optimization states. {A similar instability issue has also been reported for GaLore \citep{chen2024fira}.
 For robustness, we propose alignment techniques to maintain consistency of subspace bases, momentum, and velocity.
 In particular, restarts often produce gradients with much larger magnitudes, leaving the Adam velocity ``too cold'' and causing unstable steps.
-We therefore apply a lightweight velocity alignment, rescaling the velocity to match the new gradient magnitude, $v \gets \|g\|^2/\|v\|\,v$, together with a short $\beta_2$ warm-up, which we find to be the most important component for stable performance in practice; see more details in Appendix~\ref{sec:implementation}.} Finally, we remark both empirical evidence and theoretical results suggest that gradients $G_k$ in deep learning often have strong low-rank structure, making them especially suitable for efficient SVD-based approximations \cite{cosson2023low,yang2023spectral,zhao2024galore}.
+We therefore apply a lightweight {\it velocity alignment}, rescaling the velocity to match the new gradient magnitude, $v \gets \|g\|^2/\|v\|\,v$, together with a short $\beta_2$ warm-up, which we find to be the most important component for stable performance in practice; see more details in Appendix~\ref{sec:implementation}.} Finally, we remark both empirical evidence and theoretical results suggest that gradients $G_k$ in deep learning often have strong low-rank structure, making them especially suitable for efficient SVD-based approximations \citep{cosson2023low,yang2023spectral,zhao2024galore}.